European New Right

-The European New Right (ENR) not to be confused with the New Right (like the New Right in South Korea and other New Right movements which are for capitalism) is a far-right movement which originated in France as the Nouvelle Droite in the late 1960s by Alain de Benoist.
-Its proponents are involved in a global "anti-structural revolt" against modernity and post-modernity, largely in the form of loosely connected intellectual communities striving to diffuse a similar philosophy within European societies.
+The European New Right (ENR) is a far-right intellectual movement which originated in France in the late 1960s around Alain de Benoist and the Nouvelle Droite.
+Its proponents are involved in a global "anti-structural revolt" against modernity and postmodernity, operating largely in the form of loosely connected intellectual networks that seek to disseminate a shared worldview within European societies.
+It is distinct from the (primarily Anglophone) New Right, which is generally supportive of capitalism.

-ENR leaders are generally opposed to liberalism, individualism, egalitarianism, and the nation-state.
-Endorsing a communitarian and organicist worldview, they advocate the concept of a Third Position and the concept of ethnopluralism, which they describe as a global project opposed to multiculturalism where collective identities would coexist peacefully within separated geographical and political spaces.
-They do not share, however, a standard and collective political agenda regarding the regime or institutions that should be adopted.
-Instead of seeking direct electoral results, ENR leaders promote their ideas via a common "metapolitical" practice of politics, in order to eventually achieve cultural hegemony and popular adhesion to their ideas.
+ENR theorists are generally opposed to liberalism, individualism, egalitarianism, and the modern nation-state, and instead endorse a communitarian and organicist worldview.
+Central to their doctrine is the notion of ethnopluralism, framed as a worldwide alternative to multiculturalism, in which distinct collective identities are expected to coexist peacefully within separated geographical and political units.
+The movement does not, however, articulate a unified programme concerning political regimes or institutional arrangements.
+Rather than pursuing immediate electoral results, ENR leaders endeavour to advance their ideas through a "metapolitical" strategy aimed at securing long-term cultural hegemony and broader popular acceptance of their positions.

 The European New Right has influenced the ideological and political structure of the Identitarian Movement.
 Part of the alt-right also claims to have been inspired by Alain de Benoist's writings, arguably the most influential figure of the movement.